OctopusDeploy/blog/blog/2022-10/devops-platform-engineering/devops-platform-engineering.md

 ## DevOps is dead, except it isn't

 There are some reports that DevOps is dead because developers don't want to deal with infrastructure, or because of the policy and cost constraints faced by growing organizations.
-These are challenges you will face if you are following a "you build it, you run it" approach, unless you observe and adapt as you grow.
+These *are* some of the challenges you will face if you are following a "you build it, you run it" approach, unless you observe and adapt as you grow.

-Site reliability engineering complements DevOps by providing one way you can solve this type of problem.
-Platform engineering is another way to guide your organization through these complexities.
-If you dropped DevOps and focused only on one of these, many other problems would stop being solved and some of these are bigger predictors of organizational performance, like culture.
+Platform engineering complements DevOps by providing one way you can solve these kinds of problem, a way to guide your organization through the complexity.
+If you dropped DevOps and focused only on platform engineering, many other problems would resurface.
+Some of these other areas are bigger predictors of organizational performance, like culture.

-DevOps includes a set of capabilities that include many that you would expect from your platform engineers and SREs (such as database change management, or monitoring and observability).
-But it also has many capabilities that fit outside of software delivery, like transformational leadership and lean product development, which are not part of these other approaches.
+DevOps includes a set of capabilities that include many that you would expect from your platform engineers.
+But, it also has many capabilities that fit outside of platform engineering and software delivery, like transformational leadership and lean product development.

 In the [2021 Puppet State of DevOps report](https://puppet.com/resources/report/2021-state-of-devops-report), they found platform teams scaled the benefit of DevOps adoptions.